Common Azure Cosmos DB use cases

 Consider an example of a product catalog for an automotive parts supplier.
 Every part may have its own attributes in addition to the common attributes that all parts share.
 Furthermore, attributes for a specific part can change the following year when a new model is released.
 Azure Cosmos DB supports flexible schemas and hierarchical data, and thus it is well suited for storing product catalog data.

-In addition, data stored in Azure Cosmos DB can be integrated with HDInsight for big data analytics via Pig, Hive, or Map/Reduce jobs.
-For details on the Hadoop Connector for Azure Cosmos DB, see Run a Hadoop job with Cosmos DB and HDInsight.
+In addition, data stored in Azure Cosmos DB can be integrated with HDInsight for big data analytics via Apache Spark jobs.
+For details on the Spark Connector for Azure Cosmos DB, see Run a Spark job with Cosmos DB and HDInsight.

 The database tier is a crucial component of gaming applications.
 Modern games perform graphical processing on mobile/console clients, but rely on the cloud to deliver customized and personalized content like in-game stats, social media integration, and high-score leaderboards.
 Games often require single-millisecond latencies for reads and writes to provide an engaging in-game experience.
 A game database needs to be fast and be able to handle massive spikes in request rates during new game launches and feature updates.